Required Action for 2026 Open Enrollment

 • Mailing Address information in BenXcel is used by insurance carriers to send important documentation, including new Blue Shield ID Cards

-• New Fields: Mobile Phone Number and Personal Email Address
+• Add your Mobile Phone Number and Personal Email Address

 • Dual Coverage is not allowed for Voya Life Insurance and Aflac plans (Accident, Critical Illness, and Hospital Indemnity)